swarmcom/docker/kamailio/README.md

 # Kamailio

-This is a SIP registrar and Reach SIP ingress proxy.
+This is a SIP registrar and Reach instance SIP ingress proxy.

 ## Production